-Each Committee has its own Terms of Reference, which are reviewed every two years.
-Membership of each Committee is agreed by the FGB, which seeks to strike a balance between Governors’ status, gender, skills and interests.
+Chessington’s Local Governing Body has its own Terms of Reference, which are cascaded down from Every Child, Every Day Academy Trust (ECEDAT).
+Membership of each Committee is agreed by the LGB, which seeks to strike a balance between Governors’ status, gender, skills and interests.

 Each meeting follows an Agenda, and is supported by discussion papers and regular reports originating from the school.
-The Clerk sends these out at least seven working days in advance of the meeting by email.
+The Clerk ensures these are placed on the shared Governors’ Drive at least seven working days in advance of the meeting by email.
 If a Governor wishes to put an item on the Agenda, they must notify the Clerk and Chair in order that the issue be included.

 The Clerk takes minutes and offers advice on procedural matters.

-How do you become the Chair of the FGB or Committee?
+How do you become the Chair of the LGB or Committee?

 What type of skills are the Governing Body at Chessington looking for?